-Super 10s is an exciting competition for boys and girls who are born between 2006 to 2008.
+Super 10s is an exciting, team based competition for boys and girls who are born between 2007 to 2009.

 For season dates to the 2018 Super 10s season and who to contact for more information please refer to the state based links below.

 To be eligible for Super 10s selection you may need to attend the Challenge Day held in your local league environment.
 Please take note that any player selected to play in Super 10s will be asked to pay a fee for the full season which includes scheduled round matches and a New Balance Super 10s t-shirt.